Mana Dembélé

-Mana Dembélé (born 29 November 1988) is a Malian professional footballer who plays as a striker for Racing FC Union Luxembourg.
+Mana Dembélé (born 29 November 1988) is a professional footballer who plays as a striker for Championnat National 3 club Ivry.
+Born in France, he represents Mali internationally.

 Career

 Born in Ivry-sur-Seine, France, Dembélé has played with LB Châteauroux, Chamois Niortais and Clermont.
-In January 2014 he signed for Guingamp on a three-and-a-half year deal.
+In January 2014 he signed for Guingamp on a three-and-a-half-year deal.

 He was called up by Mali for the 2013 African Cup of Nations.